Key takeaways

 Worker 1 (on the right side):

-- Uses the Descartes Peoplevox warehouse management system (WMS) on a desktop computer to dispatch orders.
+- Uses the Descartes Peoplevox WMS on a desktop computer to dispatch orders.

 - Scans each of the items included in one order.